TheAlgorithms/Java/README.md

 # The Algorithms - Java [![Build Status](https://travis-ci.org/TheAlgorithms/Python.svg)](https://travis-ci.org/TheAlgorithms/Python)

-### All algorithms implemented in Java (for education)
+### All algorithms implemented in java

-These are for demonstration purposes only.
+Tthms implemented in Java (for education) hese are for demonstration purposes only.
 There are many implementations of sorts in the Java standard library that are much better for performance reasons.

 ## Sort Algorithms